somnambulist-tech/read-models/README.md

 ### Custom Hydrators

-Both the attribute casting and the embeddable building can be switched for another implementation.
+Both the attribute casting and the embeddable building can be switched for another implementation by calling the appropriate bind method.
+Note that this applies to all models as these are global.
+To implement a new hydrator, implement the interface and then in the boot / setup call, call the bind methods.
-They are injected via an interface.
-This can be done per model via the static calls to:

- * `User::bindAttributeCaster($myCaster)`
+ * `Model::bindAttributeCaster($myCaster)`
- * `User::bindEmbeddableFactory($myFactory)`
+ * `Model::bindEmbeddableFactory($myFactory)`

-Or to switch all, use the `Model::bind....()` and all instances will use that version.

 Note: the identity map cannot be switched out and is global across all Models - otherwise it won't work.